joelrenjith/srsran_srsue_setup/README.md

         ```

    - Client:
-     - In the host run this through the ue namespace:
+     - In the host run this through the ue network space:

           ```
           # TCP